ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 ```

 Our sample implementation uses:

 ```
 /mbed-os/targets/TARGET_MY_VENDOR/TARGET_MY_FAMILY/TARGET_MY_DEVICE_1/TARGET_MY_BOARD_1/
 ```

 ### Add an entry in `mbed_rtx.h`

 The `mbed_rtx` header file defines the core requirements for the RTOS, such as clock frequency, initial stack pointer, stack size, task counts and other macros.
-The sample target implemented here has the following specs:
+The sample target implemented here has the following specifications:

 ```

     #elif defined(TARGET_MyTarget123)